ThomasAlxDmy/sidekiq-resque_status/README.md

 		  end
 		end

 ...
-And that's it, you're all set
+And that's it, you're all set!

 ## Contributing